About the college

 The college is based at the beautiful Radcliffe Observatory site on Woodstock Road, bordering the new heart of the University at the Radcliffe Observatory Quarter and within easy walking distance of the city centre, the Saïd Business School and the University Science Area.

 Green Templeton maintains a smoke-free policy across its main site and all annexes.
-Of note, the founder of Green College, Sir Richard Doll published the paper establishing the link between smoking and cancer.
+Notably, the founder of Green College, Sir Richard Doll published the paper establishing the link between smoking and cancer.

 Accommodation and meals

-Green Templeton normally expects to be able to provide up to two years’ accommodation for all students who request it, and approximately 39% of students are housed by the college each year.
-Single rooms are located on site or in the St Margaret’s Road annexes about half a mile north of the college, all with access to full kitchen facilities.
-Shared and self-contained flats are located at Rewley Abbey Court, next to the Saïd Business School about a mile from the college.
-The college also owns a number of terraced houses on Observatory Street bordering the main site that are suitable for families.
+Green Templeton normally expects to be able to provide up to two years’ accommodation for all students who request it, and approximately 35% of students are housed by the college each year.
+Single rooms are located on site or in the nearby annexes about half a mile north of the college, all with access to full kitchen facilities.
+Shared and self-contained flats are located about a mile from the college - at Rewley Abbey Court close to the Saïd Business School.
+The college also owns a number of terraced houses bordering the main site that are suitable for families.

 Accommodation is allocated on a first come, first served basis and a waiting list normally operates for later applications.
 Students requiring couples or family accommodation are particularly advised to apply early as this is limited and in demand.